TheMasterZelda/Etrian_Odyssey_1_Archipelago/docs/en_EtrianOdyssey.md

 # Etrian Odyssey

+## Warning

+At the moment, this randomizer is still in active development, and so is susceptible to generation problems and logic bugs.
+Please make sure other players and the host are aware of the risks.

 ## What does randomization do to this game?

 Randomization of Etrian Odyssey randomizes available character class and skills, along introducing a level cap